learn-co-curriculum/oo-neopet-html-generator/README.md

 This is a test-driven lab and tests are written in order of increasing difficulty.
 Therefore, we suggest that you tackle them in order.

+If you get stuck, be sure to the resources curated for you below.

 ## Resources
 * [Stack Overflow](http://stackoverflow.com/) - [Get names of all files from a folder with Ruby](http://stackoverflow.com/a/1755713)
 * [Stack Overflow](http://stackoverflow.com/) - [Writing to a file in Ruby](http://stackoverflow.com/a/7915881)